10 Most Haunted Lighthouses in the U.S.

 Find boat rentals from Washington, D.C.

-5. Fairport Harbor Lighthouse
+5. Fairport Harbor Lighthouse, Ohio

 Fairport Harbor Lighthouse overlooks Lake Erie in Ohio.
 It was built in 1871.
 Fairport was the star of a TV show that described how, while installing air conditioning, the trustees found mummified remains of a cat (yikes).
 So the legend goes, a former lighthouse keeper gifted various cats to his bedridden wife, for company.
 Many years later, a curator reported seeing the ghost of one gray cat.